 The Company provides allowances for losses on its mortgage loans through an allowance for loan losses (a contra-asset account) and through the mortgage loan loss reserve (a liability account).
 The allowance for loan losses and doubtful accounts is an allowance for losses on the Company's mortgage loans held for investment.
 When a mortgage loan is past due more than 90 days, the Company, where appropriate, sets up an allowance to approximate the excess of the carrying value of the mortgage loan over the estimated fair value of the underlying real estate collateral.
 Once a loan is past due more than 90 days the Company does not accrue any interest income and proceeds to foreclose on the real estate.
 All expenses for foreclosure are expensed as incurred.
-Once foreclosed the carrying value will approximate its fair value and the amount will be classified as real estate.
-The Company is able to carry the foreclosed property and will rent the properties until it is feasible to sell them.
-The Company is currently able to rent properties for a 5.5% return.
+Once foreclosed, the carrying value approximates its fair value and the amount is classified as real estate.
+The Company is able to carry the foreclosed properties and will rent the properties until it is deemed desirable to sell them.